infostreams/webindex/readme.md

 Background (updated 2017)
 -------------------------
 As said, I wrote this code for my Master's thesis way back in 2003.
 After I finished my thesis and got a job, I went for dinner with some study friends and some guys from Google who were visiting Europe on a study trip.
-I told the Google guys about this project and what I tried to achieve.
+I told the Google guys ALL ABOUT this project (stupid me) and what I tried to achieve.
 They were very interested, but I never heard from them again.

 However, half a year later I heard about a new Google initiative called "Google Sitemaps".
 It basically did everything I had told these guys, and a very basic first version of their code, only a few hundred lines long, was released 6 (!!) days after my conversation with them.

 Uncharacteristically, they released their source on Sourceforge, which was very odd even back then.
 The whole thing was very suspicious to me, and it still is now (14 years later).

 Based on this I suspect that my Master's thesis, and the code in this repository, was the initial inspiration for what is now known as Google Sitemaps.

 How do I feel about that?
 Hmm.
 Good question!
 Slightly bitter, I guess.
 Mostly because I went uncredited and because I didn't get a fancy job at Google in return.
 But I can't prove that this is how it went down, so there's that.
 So, if any Googler is reading this: hit me up ;-)